How Long Do RV Generators Last?

 However, If your portable generator is in need of repairs, you can bring solely the generator to the repair shop and you can do so with any vehicle that has the space to accommodate it.

-How To Find The Generator You Need
+How To Find The Portable Generator You Need

 One of the first things you need to do is determine the amount of physical space you have to store and transport your generator.
 It is counterproductive to determine how big of a generator you may need if you are unable to bring it with you on your adventure because it doesn’t physically fit.

 Commonly, those who have a designated compartment opt for a built-in generator.
 These compartments are typically installed in RVs that would benefit from having a higher powered, built-in generator.
 RVs such as those that are outfitted with multiple air conditioners, or high wattage refrigerators.
 A larger generator is required to handle these appliances.

 Next, determine your power needs.
 The minimum wattage you need is determined by adding up the starting wattage requirements of every appliance you wish to run simultaneously.
 Then, to be safe, add a 20% buffer to the total.